Zoonoses and Public Health

 6.5 Offprints and Extra Copies

 A PDF offprint of the online published article will be provided free of charge to the corresponding author, and may be distributed subject to the Publisher's terms and conditions.
 Additional paper offprints may be ordered online.
-Please click on the following link, fill in the necessary details and ensure that you type information in all of the required fields: offprint.cosprinters.com/cos/bw/main.jsp?SITE_ID=bw&FID=USER_HOME_PG.
-If you have queries about offprints please e-mail email@example.com.
+If you have queries about offprints please e-mail firstname.lastname@example.org.

 6.6 Note to NIH Grantees

-Pursuant to NIH mandate, Wiley-Blackwell will post the accepted version of contributions authored by NIH grant-holders to PubMed Central upon acceptance.
+Pursuant to NIH mandate, Wiley will post the accepted version of contributions authored by NIH grant-holders to PubMed Central upon acceptance.
 This accepted version will be made publicly available 12 months after publication.
-For further information, see www.wiley.com/go/nihmandate.
+For further information, see http://www.wiley.com/WileyCDA/Section/id-321171.html.